 You can see a list of all events that are currently hosted as part of your event campaign in chronological order and manage each event on your event campaign's manage page.
 If you've enabled Event Vetting, you can filter by approved, pending, or draft events.
 You can view a list of all event hosts by clicking Create Host Report at the top of the event campaign's manage page.

-A list of basic statistics, including number of events hosted and number of RSVPs is in the upper right corner.
-To view every event, click the "Manage Events" tab underneath the main section.
-There you will find a list of every event's administrative title (with a link to that event's RSVP page), the location of each event, who is hosting it, when the event occurs, whether it is private or not, whether it has yet to happen (upcoming) or has already happened (passed), any sponsors, and a count of RSVPs.
-If an event does not have an administrative title, the event title will be listed.
-Click the mail icon to email each host individually using your device's email program.
+A list of basic statistics, including the number of events hosted and the number of RSVPs, appears in the upper right corner.
+To view every event, click the Manage Events tab below the main section.
+There you will find each event’s administrative title, with a link to its RSVP page, location, host, date and time, privacy status, whether it is upcoming or passed, sponsors, RSVP count, and an indication if it is a Shift Event.
+If an event does not have an administrative title, the public event title will be listed.
+Click the mail icon to email a host using your device’s email program.

 Approving Events